Karlfried Graf Dürckheim

 Karl Friedrich Alfred Heinrich Ferdinand Maria Graf Eckbrecht von Dürckheim-Montmartin (24 October 1896 – 28 December 1988) was a German diplomat, psychotherapist and Zen master.
-A veteran of World War I, he was introduced to Zen Buddhism early in life.
-After obtaining a doctorate in psychology, he became an avid supporter of the Nazi Party.
+A veteran of World War I, he was introduced to Zen early in life.
+After obtaining a doctorate in psychology, he became a supporter of the Nazi Party.
 Following World War II he was imprisoned in Japan which transformed him spiritually.
-Upon returning to Germany he became a leading proponent of the Western esoteric spiritual tradition, synthesizing teachings from Christian Mysticism, Depth Psychology and Zen Buddhism.
+Upon returning to Germany he became a leading proponent of Western esotericism, synthesizing teachings from Christian mysticism, depth psychology.

 Early life

-Dürckheim was born in Munich, the son of Friedrich Georg Michael Maria Eckbrecht von Dürckheim-Montmartin (1858-1939) and Sophie Evalina Ottilie Charlotte von Kusserow (1869-1959).
-His maternal grandfather was the Prussian diplomat and politician Heinrich von Kusserow (1836-1900).
-His uncle was General Alfred Karl Nikolaus Alexander Eckbrecht von Dürckheim-Montmartin (1850-1912), aide-de-camp to King Ludwig II of Bavaria and later commander of the Royal Bavarian Infantry Lifeguards Regiment.
+Dürckheim was born in Munich, the son of Friedrich Georg Michael Maria Eckbrecht von Dürckheim-Montmartin and Sophie Evalina Ottilie Charlotte von Kusserow.
+His maternal grandfather was the Prussian diplomat and politician Heinrich von Kusserow.

 A descendant of old Bavarian nobility whose parents' fortune was lost during bad economic times, he grew up at Steingaden and at the Bassenheim Castle near Koblenz.

 Military service

 In 1914 he volunteered for the Royal Bavarian Infantry Lifeguards Regiment and was given a commission.
 He served on the front lines for 46 months and fought in France, Serbia, Slovenia, Italy and Romania.
 He saw action at the Battle of Verdun, the Battle of Caporetto, the Battle of the Somme, and the Lys Offensive.
 By his own account he never fired a shot and was never wounded, "though bullets went through my shirt and coat."
-Dürckheim considered his war experience fundamental to his later enlightenment: "I discovered...that it was in facing death that we step forward toward true life.
+Dürckheim considered his war experience fundamental: "I discovered...that it was in facing death that we step forward toward true life.
 That experience was later a part of my teaching: by accepting death, we discover and receive life which is beyond life and death."

 In recognition of his military service, Dürckheim was awarded the Honour Cross of the World War 1914/1918 and the War Merit Cross First Class with swords.

 Introduction to Eastern Thought

 In 1919, as a 23-year-old officer on his return after the war, he refused to fight in defense of the Bavarian Socialist Republic, but instead joined the Freikorps under Franz Ritter von Epp (under whom he had served during World War I) and became involved in anti-Bolshevik activities, for which he was briefly imprisoned.
 Afterward, he worked as a journalist for several small anti-communist publications.
 He also rejected his inheritance of the family estate at Steingaden, to which he had a right as eldest son.

-He met his first wife, Enja von Hattinberg (1888-1939), who introduced him to the Tao Te Ching of Lao-Tzu:
+He met his first wife, Enja von Hattingberg (1888–1939), who introduced him to the Tao Te Ching of Lao-Tzu:

 Meister Eckhart became very important for him.
 "I recognize in Eckhart my master, the master.
 But we can only approach him if we eliminate the conceptual consciousness."